 Below, you can learn more about how order statuses in Magento are triggered by payment events happening on Adyen's side, including your options to customize.
-The exact payment flow between the two platforms depends on whether the payment is processed with the API or the redirect (HPP) method.
+The exact payment flow between the two platforms depends on whether the payment is processed with:

 With the API method, you can accept credit card payments on your website and mobile application, without redirecting to an external website.
 For credit cards, the payment is completed in two steps: